 History of SOS and Morse Code Distress Signals

-In the late 19th and early 20th century, Morse code was the only way ships could communicate with one another while at sea.
+In the late 19th and early 20th centuries, Morse code was the only way ships could communicate with one another while at sea.
 Wireless operators could send messages from one ship to another using the telegraph and Morse code, and there were shorthand ways to communicate important messages quickly.

-CQD - Predecessor to SOS
+CQD: A Predecessor to SOS

-In the early days of telegraphs, each country had its own distress signal.
-In Great Britain, the official signal was CQD.
 When asked whether CQD stood for anything, Harold Bride, a wireless operator who survived the sinking of the Titanic, reported that it was “merely a code call” and not an acronym.

 SOS Adopted in 1906